MarkerDAO/markerdao-telegram-bot/README.md

 - Your bot on the server needs to be outside of GFW or enable proxy to access telegram bot API and OpenAI API

-WATCHOUT: disable the privacy mode of your telegram bot https://stackoverflow.com/questions/45889405/how-to-read-messages-from-telegram-group-with-bot https://stackoverflow.com/questions/38565952/how-to-receive-messages-in-group-chats-using-telegram-bot-api  and give a admin of group before join the group
+**WATCHOUT:** disable the privacy mode of your telegram bot https://stackoverflow.com/questions/45889405/how-to-read-messages-from-telegram-group-with-bot https://stackoverflow.com/questions/38565952/how-to-receive-messages-in-group-chats-using-telegram-bot-api  and give a admin of group before join the group, if it does not work well, you need to remove the bot from your group and rejoin the group again.

 ## Helpful reference